 What is the problem with impatience?

 Slow practice can also lead to impatience.
-This impatience must be conquered.
+And, this impatience must be conquered.
 The reason for the impatience is that your mind is not interested in what you are currently doing, but instead in what is coming up next.
 When this happens, try to be interested in what is happening right now.
 For example,

 - The feeling of your fingers on the keys